corollari/caoutchouc/README.md

 It's easy to see that the Caoutchouc version is much more **readable**, **easy**, **simple** and **less verbose**.

-For a detailed explanation of the improvements that Caouchouc brings over LaTeX, read <https://caoutchouc.io/#why-was-it-created>.
+For a detailed explanation of the improvements that Caouchouc brings over LaTeX, read [Why was caoutchouc created?](https://caoutchouc.io/#why-was-it-created).

 ## Install
 **Pre-requisites**: A local installation of [pandoc 2.2.1](https://github.com/jgm/pandoc/releases/tag/2.2.1) and texlive.